incyclesoftware/nuv002-aks-management-workshop/Student/06-networking.md

 In this challenge you will be installing an Ingress Controller and learning how the "Ingress" resource in Kubernetes works.

-- Delete the existing content-web deployment and service.
 - Install the App Gateway ingress controller using the Azure Portal (you can also use the CLI, but it's *much* more complicated!).
+	- Creating the app gateway will take a few minutes.
+Be patient!
 - Deploy the content-web service and create an Ingress resource for it.
 	- The reference template can be found in the Challenge 6 Resources folder: `template-web-ingress-deploy.yaml`